xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_products.md

 <sub markdown="1">** See {% link "CSV field attributes" ref_2LwMTTTW %} for more info.</sub>

-<sub markdown="1">*** The field name should correspond with the level name defined in the Make/Model/Year module settings.
-See {% link "Make/Model/Year Module" ref_0Esu2RNW %} for more info.</sub>
+<sub markdown="1">*** The field name should correspond with the level name defined in the Make/Model/Year addon settings.
+See {% link "Make/Model/Year" ref_0Esu2RNW %} for more info.</sub>

 ### Tips: